 A Sermon on John 5:31-35Read more

 Is there convincing proof that Jesus was the Messiah?
-In part 3 of his series on John 5:31–35, Dr. Martyn Lloyd-Jones answers this question with a firm, yes.
-What is this convincing proof?
+In part three of his series on John 5:31–35 in a sermon titled “The Meaning of Salvation,” Dr. Martyn Lloyd-Jones answers this question with a firm yes.
 The proof comes in the form of testimony from John the Baptist.
-As he testifies of Jesus as the Messiah, the Lamb of God, he offers one final prophetic affirmation that Jesus is indeed the Consolation of Israel.
-Speaking of Jesus, John declares that he is the one who will come and baptize with the Holy Spirit!
-The Old Testament speaks of the coming outpouring of the Spirit and John, as the last prophet, proclaims that Jesus will initiate and send that very outpouring.
-This fact alone demonstrates in convincing fashion that Jesus is the Messiah.
-But, how are we to understand this baptism of the Spirit?
-John the Baptist called the people to repent of their sins, be baptized in water as a sign of that repentance and directed them to produce the fruit of repentance in their lives.
-Was John’s baptism sufficient for salvation?
-How does it compare to the baptism of the Spirit?
-In this message, The Doctor answers these questions and how they relate to the Gospel and salvation.
+As he testifies of Jesus as the Messiah, the Lamb of God, he offers one final prophetic affirmation that Jesus is indeed the consolation of Israel.
+Speaking of Jesus, John declares that He is the one who will come and baptize with the Holy Spirit.
+The Old Testament speaks of the coming outpouring of the Spirit, and John, as the last prophet, proclaims that Jesus will initiate and send that very outpouring.
+This fact alone demonstrates that Jesus is the Messiah.
+John the Baptist called the people to repent of their sins, be baptized in water as a sign of that repentance, and directed them to produce the fruit of repentance in their lives.
+In this message, Dr. Lloyd-Jones considers if John’s baptism was sufficient and how it compared to the baptism of the Spirit, and how they relate to the gospel and salvation.

 31“If I alone testify about Myself, My testimony is not true.
 32There is another who testifies about Me, and I know that the testimony which He gives about Me is true.

 33You have sent messengers to John, and he has testified to the truth.
 34But the testimony I receive is not from man, but I say these things so that you may be saved.
 35He was the lamp that was burning and shining, and you were willing to rejoice for a while in his light.